Scarlet Morning: Reception

 Stevenson's novel received positive reviews by several specialized publications, including Kirkus Reviews, Publishers Weekly and The Booklist.
 Kirkus and The Booklist praised the author's worldbuilding, noting this was Stevenson's first foray on a prose-focused novel.
 Writing for the School Library Journal, Kristin Brynsvold also praised the characters created by the writer, saying the novel offers "complicated heroes and villains".
 Publishers Weekly called attention to the illustrations that accompany the story, saying they "heighten the surrealist atmosphere of the vividly rendered fantasy setting."

 Sequel

 While promoting Scarlet Morning, Stevenson noted he planned for the book to be part of a duology, with the second book featuring a different setting.
+It will be called Evening Gray.